jdtsmith/speedrect/README.md

   [d] delete    kill rectangle without saving
-  [SPC] del-ws  delete all whitespace, starting from left column [c] clear     clear rectangle area by overwriting with spaces Change Rectangle:
+  [SPC] del-ws  delete all whitespace, starting from left column [c] clear     clear rectangle area by overwriting with spaces [r] rest      delete the rest of the lines, keeping the marked rectangle Change Rectangle:
   [n] new       start a new rectangle from this location [l] last      restore the last used rectangle position, if possible